kg583/Kilogram/README.md

 * The standard recipe for 2 trapdoors now yields 12
 * The standard recipe for 6 stairs now yields 8

+### Predicates

+* Presence in each biome can be checked
+* Presence in a number of biome categories can be checked
+* Presence in each locateable structure can be checked

 ### World Generation

 #### General